Yerinsfluxus/fluxdocs/SME_BACKEND_API_REFERENCE.md

 - For Personal users who don't even have an email at signup, the email OTP dispatch happens on `/identity/email/add` instead (see §0.2 below).

 **During the funding gap:** phone OTP codes still log to CloudWatch on the server side (Sendchamp's `Low balance` response is logged with the request) — QA can read them there if needed.
 Real users should use email verification.

+**Staging-only debug echo (`data.debugOtpCode`):** when the host is not Production, every email-OTP-firing response (`/identity/signup`, `/email/resend`, `/email/add`, `/phone/skip`, `/phone/verify`-success when email is on file) carries a `debugOtpCode` field with the plaintext 6-digit code.
+Always `null` in production.
+Use it to test signup/recovery flows against fake email addresses without checking the inbox.
+Phone OTPs (Sendchamp) cannot be echoed this way — the code is generated on Sendchamp's side, not ours.

 ---